 You need to reuse the exact same translation every time you choose to display a Global Module on a page.

-To translate Global Modules, simply consider and translate them as Regular Divi Modules and make sure to use WPML Translation Editor, as suggested in this tutorial.
+To translate Global Modules, translate them as Regular Divi Modules with each post or page that they are added in and make sure to use WPML Translation Editor, as suggested in this tutorial.
+For a better understanding, we also have recorded a short video explaining how to translate them.

 We know that it’s not the most optimized translation process so far but our developers are actively working on making the translation global too.